Travel details

 Notable for its elegant twin towers and slender minarets.

-Medane Alem Church: Includes a gallery exhibiting traditional religious artworks.
+Medane Alem Church: includes a gallery exhibiting traditional religious artworks.

-Tomb of Abu Said
+Abu Said Shrine

-The tomb of an early Islamic ruler.
+Tombs of early Islamic rulers.

-Shawag Gate Market
+Shoaw Gate Market

 A colorful market where you can buy local crafts and jewelry.